Head of Chemistry Recruitment Pack

 Data Protection: Any data about you will be held securely with access restricted to those involved in dealing with your application in the selection process.
 By signing and submitting your application form, you are giving consent to the processing of your data.

 Criminal Convictions: All education establishments in the UK are exempt from the Rehabilitation of Offenders Act 1974.
-In practice, this means that all applicants must inform on all spent and unspent convictions on their application form and when completing a Disclosure and Barring form.
+In practice, this means that all shortlisted applicants must inform on all spent and unspent convictions on their application form and when completing a Disclosure and Barring form.
 Failure to provide this information may result in dismissal.
 List 99 is also obtained on anyone who will be working or coming into contact with children; and must be received by the School before employment can commence.
+We are committed to safeguarding and promoting the welfare of children and young people and we expect all staff and volunteers to share in this commitment.
+This post falls within the scope of regulated activity.
+Appointment is subject to an enhanced DBS with list checks (and other relevant checks.)
+It is an offence to apply for the role if you are barred from engaging in regulated activity with children.

 For a confidential discussion about this post or to arrange a visit to our school, please

-Thank you for your interest in Haberdashers’ Crayford Academy.
+Thank you for your interest in Haberdashers’ Knights Academy.
 We look forward to receiving your

 application.